 How to Change WiFi Network Profile in Windows 11

-You can change your WiFi network profile in Windows 11 to either Public or Private to control how your PC interacts with other devices on the network.
+You change your WiFi network profile in Windows 11 to Public or Private to control how your PC interacts with other devices on that network.

-A Public profile hides your PC from other devices, enhancing security when you’re connected to untrusted networks like those in coffee shops or airports.
-A Private profile allows your PC to be discoverable and interact with other devices, which is ideal for home or office networks where you might want to share files or printers.
+A Public profile protects your PC by hiding it from other devices, enhancing security on untrusted networks like public Wi-Fi.
+A Private profile allows your PC to be visible and interact with other devices, ideal for trusted networks such as your home or office where file sharing is common.

 Quick Summary: Network Profile Settings